Ado148/Invibe-task/README.md

 Soft deleteing fucntion, is implemented according the Filament documentation: https://filamentphp.com/docs/2.x/admin/resources/deleting-records

 Slug generation based on the product name is implemented accroding to the Filament documentation: https://filamentphp.com/docs/3.x/forms/advanced#generating-a-slug-from-a-title

+### Known issues
+- The message "The xxxxx field is required." is still in English although the translation packages are installed.